Rip Torn: Film and television

 In 1988, he ventured into directing with The Telephone.
 The screenplay was written by Terry Southern and Harry Nilsson, and the film was produced by their company, Hawkeye.
 The story, which concerned an unhinged, out-of-work actor, had been written with Robin Williams in mind.
 After he turned it down, Whoopi Goldberg expressed a strong interest, but when production began, Torn reportedly had to contend with Goldberg constantly digressing and improvising, and he had to plead with her to perform takes that stuck to the script.

 Goldberg was backed by the studio, which also allowed her to replace Torn's chosen DP, veteran cinematographer John A. Alonzo, with her husband.
 As a result of the power struggle, Torn, Southern, and Nilsson cut their own version of the film, using the takes that adhered to the script and this was screened at the Sundance Film Festival, but the studio put together a rival version using other takes and it was poorly reviewed when it premiered in January 1988.

 In 1990, he portrayed Colonel Fargo in By Dawn's Early Light, a film from HBO about a fictional world war.
 In 1991, he portrayed Albert Brooks' character's celestial defense attorney in Defending Your Life.
 He played a jeweler who murders his own nephew in order to steal a winning lottery ticket in an episode of Columbo that year on TV, "Death Hits the Jackpot".
 In 1993, Torn portrayed the OCP CEO in RoboCop 3 and starred opposite Tantoo Cardinal in Where the Rivers Flow North.
 This is the same year that Torn played the owner of a fictional battery company in a series of Energizer commercials in which the owner of a rival battery company hires various fictional villains to assault the Energizer Bunny and eliminate the competition.
 He was a naval officer presiding over a wargame in the Kelsey Grammer submarine comedy Down Periscope in 1996.

 In 1997, Torn appeared in the Disney film Hercules, in which he voiced the god Zeus.
 Torn played MIB agency boss Zed in the 1997 hit film Men in Black, starring Will Smith and Tommy Lee Jones, a role he reprised in the 2002 sequel Men in Black II.
 In 2001, Torn portrayed James "Jim" Brody in the comedy film Freddy Got Fingered.
-In 2004, he played the iconic wrench-tossing coach Patches O'Houlihan in DodgeBall: A True Underdog Story.
+In 2004, he played the wrench-tossing coach Patches O'Houlihan in DodgeBall: A True Underdog Story.